kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 * Persons-in-need are free to share and exchange their tokens until they decide to make it real fiat money
 * Any private of public entity (large or small) who targets these persons can use the data, that are not confiscated by any single actor.

 The amount of "Cash Voucher Assistance" (CVA) totalled $5.6bn in 2019, doubling 2016 levels and accounting for 17.9% of total humanitarian assistance.
-Financial services taregting the same population is 10 times this amount.
+Financial services targeting the same population is 10 times this amount.

-## State of the project since submitted Mid Hanuary 2020
+## State of the project since submitted Mid January 2021
 See details in last section below: "ConsenSys Specifications of the dApp"
 * [demo video: https://youtu.be/4ASGvdN0B48](https://youtu.be/4ASGvdN0B48)
 * backend working, still continuously improved
   * truffle project
   * implement design patterns "Circuit Breaker" and "Factory".
 Factory is specially useful.
+Circuit Breaker and Upgradeable Contracts will be also useful, but later.
   * protect against overflow attack (SWC-101) and reentrancy attack (SWC-107), in `createPepitoDisguise()`
-  * smart contracts deployed locally using "truffle develop"
+  * smart contracts deployed locally using `truffle develop`
   * (new) event 'disguiseCreated' now reports an array of all disguise addresses and the count of disguise
 * frontend operational locally
   * React frontend